Allium ursinum

-Allium ursinum, known as wild garlic, ramsons, cowleekes, cows's leek, cowleek, buckrams, broad-leaved garlic, wood garlic, bear leek, Eurasian wild garlic or bear's garlic, is a bulbous perennial flowering plant in the amaryllis family Amaryllidaceae.
-It is native to Europe and Asia, where it grows in moist woodland.
+Allium ursinum, known as wild garlic, ramsons, cowleekes, cows's leek, cowleek, buckrams, broad-leaved garlic, wood garlic, bear leek, Eurasian wild garlic or bear's garlic, is a bulbous perennial flowering plant in the amaryllis family, Amaryllidaceae.
+It is native to Eurasia, where it grows in moist woodland.
 It is a wild relative of onion and garlic, all belonging to the same genus, Allium.
 There are two recognized subspecies: A. ursinum subsp. ursinum and A. ursinum subsp. ucrainicum.

 Etymology

 The Latin specific name ursinum translates to 'bear' and refers to the supposed fondness of the brown bear for the bulbs; folk tales describe the bears consuming them after awakening from hibernation.
 Another theory is that the "ursinum" may refer to Ursa Major, as A. ursinum was perhaps one of the most northerly distributed Allium species known to the ancient Greeks, though this hypothesis is disputed.
 Common names for the plant in many languages also make reference to bears.

 Cows love to eat them, hence the modern vernacular name of cows's leek.
 In Devon, dairy farmers have occasionally had the milk of their herds rejected because of the garlic flavour imparted to it by the cows having grazed upon the plant.